k-u-bux/kubux-whiteboard-server/src/protocol.md

 5. If invalid, server declines the undo with a reason
 6. Clients update their UI based on the server's response

+### Group Actions Implementation

+Group actions allow multiple operations to be bundled and executed atomically:

+1. **Atomic Processing**: All actions in the group succeed or fail together
+2. **Client-Generated Action UUIDs**: The client creates unique IDs for each action in the group
+3. **Single Accept Message**: Server sends one accept message for the whole group
+4. **Consistent History**: Each action is individually recorded in the modification history
+5. **Optimistic Updates**: Client can track and apply optimistic updates without requesting a replay

+#### Group Action Workflow

+1. Client bundles multiple actions into a group, each with its own client-generated UUID
+2. Client sends a single mod-action proposal with the group
+3. Server processes each action in sequence, maintaining the hash chain
+4. If all actions succeed, server sends a single accept message for the group
+5. If any action fails, server sends a decline message for the entire group
+6. Client can reconcile its optimistic updates using the original action UUIDs

 ### Shared Code Implementation

 A `shared.js` file is used by both client and server to ensure consistency in: